-• An Integrated Information and Assessment System (IIAS) has been developed by the Malé Declaration that can take emissions and monitoring data from South Asia and assess health impacts from PM, crop yield impacts due to ozone and ecosystem impacts of nitrogen and sulphur.
-Different scenarios for emission abatement can be tested.
+An Integrated Information and Assessment System (IIAS) has been developed by the Malé Declaration that can take emissions and monitoring data from South Asia and assess health impacts from PM, crop yield impacts due to ozone and ecosystem impacts of nitrogen and sulphur.
+The Malé Declaration now has the capacity to quantify the benefits, in terms of reduced impacts, of different scenarios of emission abatement.